denoland/deno_graph/README.md

 ### `createGraph()`

-The `createGraph()` function allows a module graph to be built asynchronously.
+The `createGraph()` function allows a module graph to be built asynchronously and returns a single JavaScript object containing the module graph information.
 It requires a root specifier or any array of root specifiers to be passed, which will serve as the roots of the module graph.